itsDigvijaysing/What-I-Learned/IITH/Advanced Data Structure.md

 - **Correctness**: The formula $$\frac{2}{j - i + 1}$$​ provides the probability that two specific elements A[i] and A[j] are compared during a single partitioning step.
 It is accurate for calculating the probability of comparison in that specific context.
 - **Asymptotic Complexity**: The total expected number of comparisons for all pairs in Randomized Quick Sort is $$Θ(nlog⁡n)$$, which reflects the overall complexity of the algorithm.

+### Min-Cut Problem:
+The **min-cut problem** in graph theory involves finding the smallest set of edges that, when removed, separates the graph into two disconnected components (subgraphs).